tongzhugroup/mddatasetbuilder/docs/README.md

 datasetbuilder -d dump.ch4 -b bonds.reaxc.ch4_new -a C H O -n ch4 -i 25
 ```

+Here, `dump.ch4` is the name of the dump file. `bonds.reaxc.ch4_new` is the name of the bond file, which is optional. `C H O` is the element in the trajectory. `ch4` is the name of the dataset. `25` means the time step interval and the default value is 1.

-Then you can calculate generated Gaussian files:
+Then you can calculate generated Gaussian files (assume you have already install Gaussian 16):

 ```bash
 qmcalc -d dataset_ch4_GJf/000
 qmcalc -d dataset_ch4_GJf/001
 ```

-Next, prepare DeePMD datas and use [DeePMD-kit](https://github.com/deepmodeling/deepmd-kit) to train a model.
+Next, prepare a DeePMD dataset and use [DeePMD-kit](https://github.com/deepmodeling/deepmd-kit) to train a model.

 ```bash
 preparedeepmd -p dataset_ch4_GJf -a C H O cd train && dp train train.json
 ```

+### DP-GEN
+The MDDatasetBuilder package has been integrated into [DP-GEN](https://github.com/deepmodeling/dpgen) software.